+Duplicate this section for each grant of access to closed meeting minutes.

+Date: \\\\\\\ Storage Location:

+Name of person(s) responsible for storing the closed meeting minutes:

+□ Access granted

+Date access occurred: Sta rt time: End time:

+Requesting Board member's name (Please print)\\\\\

+In the presence of: (Check appropriate box and insert name on line.)

+Recording Secretary \\\\\\

+Director or designated administrator

+Elected Board member

+For requesting Board member: (Read the following and sign below.)

+While the Open Meetings Act does not provide a cause of action against me or the Board for disclosing closed session discussions (Swanson v.
+Bd. of Police Commissioners, 197 III.App.3d 592 (2nd Dist.
+1990)), I acknowledge and understand that any disclosures by me of information in the closed session minutes not yet released to the public could subject me to a possible civil action alleging that I created harm to another, i.e., an intentional tort(s).

-Duplicate thi s section for each gr ant of access to closed meet ting minutes.
-Date: Time: Storage Location: Name of per rson(s) responsible fo or storing the closed meeting minutes: ☐ Access ( granted Date access s occurred: Start time: End time: Requesting I Board member's nar ne (Please print) In the preser nce of: (Check appro priate box and insert name c on line.) ☐ Red cording Secretary ☐ Dire ector or designated a administrator □ Ele cted Board member session minu to the public could subject me me of information in the closed to a possible civil action alleging the nat I Requesting B Board Member Signa ture Date Verbatim Red cording Access Duplicate thi s section for each gr ant of access to verbatim rec ordings.
-Date: Time: Storage Location: Name of per rson(s) responsible fo or storing the verbatim record ing: ☐ Access o granted Date access s occurred: Start time: End time: Requesting I Board member's nar ne ( Please print )
+Requesting Board Member Signature Date Verbatim Recording Access Verbatim Recording Access Duplicate this section for each grant of access to verbatim recordings.
+Date: Time: S Storage Location: Name of person(s) responsible for storing the verbatim recording: ☐ Access granted Date access occurred: Start time: End time: Requesting Board member's name (Please print) In the presence of: (Check appropriate box and insert name on line.)

-In the presence of: (C neck appropriate box and insert name on line.) ☐ Recording S Secretary ☐ Director or d lesignated administrator ☐ Elected Boa ard member ☐ Access denied ☐ Access unavailable.
+Recording Secretary

+Director or designated administrator

+Elected Board member

+□ Access denied □ Access unavailable.
 Verbatim recording requested is older than 18 months and was destroyed pursuant to 5 ILCS 120/2.06(c).

-For requesting Board member: (Read the following and sign below.) disclosing closed sess (1990)), I acknowledge ngs Act does not provide a cause of action against me or the Board for sion discussions ( Swanson v.
-Board of Police Commissioners , 555 N.E.
-2d 35 e and understand that any disclosures by me of information in the verbatim ect me to a possible civil action alleging that I created harm to another, i.e., an Requesting Board Me DATED: March 8, 201
+For requesting Board member: (Read the following and sign below.)

+While the Open Meetings Act does not provide a cause of action against me or the Board for disclosing closed session discussions (Swanson v.
+Bd. of Police Commissioners, 197 III.App.3d 592 (2nd Dist.
+1990)), I acknowledge and understand that any disclosures by me of information in the closed session verbatim recordings could subject me to a possible civil action alleging that I created harm to another, i.e., an intentional tort(s).

+Requesting Board Member Signature Date DATED : August 13, 2021

-2:220-E8 Exhibit - Board of Control Records Maintenance Requirements and FAQs
+2:220-E8 Exhibit - School Board Records Maintenance Requirements and FAQs